Heard of a chicken brooder, but not sure what the fuss is all about. Getting chicks and not sure which chicken brooders are best?

 What Size Brooder Should I Have?

-It is possible, however, to forego the smaller brooder for the larger one.
+It is possible, however, to forego the smaller brooder and just use the larger one the whole time.
 Your chicks will outgrow the smaller one, after all.
 If your resources are limited, then there is much to be said for that option.

 Where Should I Keep My Brooder?